ldellisola/ITBA/BIE-PSI/03 - Network Layer.md

 - **Multicast**:

-  Multicast sends a message to multiple decides at the same time.
+  Multicast sends a message to multiple devices at the same time.
 In the IPv4 standard the multicast addresses are contained within the following range"
   $$
   \array{224.0.0.0 & - & 239.255.255.255}
   $$